schmittnieto/schmittnieto.github.io/_posts/2025-01-09-azure-local-aks.md

 ### Deployment Process

-There are several ways to deploy AKS on Azure Local—via Bicep, ARM templates, Azure CLI, or the Azure Portal.
+There are several ways to deploy AKS on Azure Local, via Bicep, ARM templates, Azure CLI, or the Azure Portal.
 For this guide, I’ll stick with the Azure Portal since it’s the most straightforward and visually intuitive option.

 1. **Create a Logical Network (if not already done)**:
    - Go to the Azure Portal and define a logical network with the necessary IP range.